 Michael Wasson, CSCP, is chief operations officer at Tosca, an industry leader and innovator, providing a comprehensive portfolio of reusable packaging and supply chain solutions across a diverse range of perishable food markets.
 In this role, he provides leadership and direction for a state-of-the-art supply chain network, providing unmatched service and lower costs to growers, suppliers and retailers.
 Wasson has more than 25 years of experience with other industry leaders, including Coca-Cola, DHL Express-USA, YRC Worldwide and Hammacher Schlemmer.
 He also serves as chairman on the board of directors for the Reusable Packaging Association, for which he previously served as treasurer-secretary and as chair of the operations and logistics committee.
 Wasson previously served on the APICS Supply Chain Council board of directors and the APICS Corporate Advisory Board.

 Clark Ponthier, CPIM, is senior vice president supply chain at Union Pacific Railroad.
-In this role, he provides leadership for strategic sourcing (material, service, fuel0, warehousing, planning, supplier quality, fueling operations and wastewater treatment operations.
-Ponthier leads Union Pacific’s improvement journey across the company and serves as an environmental leader.
+In this role, he provides leadership for strategic sourcing, warehousing, supplier quality, inventory management, and logistics.
+Ponthier also leads Union Pacific’s continuous improvement journey across the company (UP Way) and serves as its environmental management leader.
 Ponthier has a strong history of success in driving organizations to best-in-class performance with other industry leaders including Ingersoll Rand, Dell, General Electric and Dow Chemical.
 Ponthier serves on the BYU Marriott School of Business Global Supply Chain Advisory Board.
 He holds a bachelor’s degree in chemical engineering from the University of Louisiana at Lafayette.